Chicago18/team-17/README.md

-# JPMorgan Chase - Code for Good - Team 17
+# JPMorgan Chase & Co. - Code for Good Hackathon - Team 17
 # Problem
 LGBTQ+ people in the workforce need a medium to connect to resources and to other people in the LGBTQ+ workforce.